Skip to main content

 Boards often treat reserve studies as a one-time project.
 Washington’s annual review requirement means the work does not end after the first study.
 The annual review can be informal: compare the study’s assumptions to current conditions, check whether any components have deteriorated faster than projected, and confirm the funding contributions are on track.
 If the answer to all three is yes, document that in the minutes and move on.
 If not, the board needs to adjust the plan.

-UCIOA (RCW 64.90) governs common-interest communities created on or after July 1, 2018.
-Older associations may be governed by the Washington Homeowners' Association Act (RCW 64.38) or the Horizontal Property Regimes Act.
-The reserve study requirement applies most clearly to UCIOA communities.
-Boards of older associations should review their governing documents and consult an attorney to determine their specific obligations.
+WUCIOA (RCW 64.90) governs common-interest communities created on or after July 1, 2018.
+Older associations may be governed by RCW 64.38 (HOAs) or the Horizontal Property Regimes Act.
+RCW 64.34.380 covers condominiums regardless of creation date.
+Boards of older planned communities should review their governing documents.

 Governing Documents May Impose Stricter Requirements